-Diversification of product and service offerings In addition to expanding our propane operations, we continue to focus on expanding our suite of rationally related products and services in an effort to increase revenue and Adjusted EBITDA while improving retention of our existing home heating oil and propane customers.
-These offerings include, but are not limited to, the sales, service and installation of heating and air conditioning equipment, plumbing services, home security systems and standby home generators.
+Diversification of product and service offerings In addition to expanding our propane operations, we are focused on expanding our suite of related products and services.
+These offerings include, but are not limited to, the sales, service and installation of heating and air conditioning equipment, plumbing services, appliance repair, and standby home generators.
 In addition, we also repair and install natural gas heating systems.
 We place significant emphasis on growing a solid, credit-worthy customer base with a focus on recurring revenue in the form of annual service agreements.

-We conduct customer surveys to gauge the awareness of our product and service offerings, the satisfaction with those services if utilized and potential for future opportunities.
-We are also using the results of these surveys to help drive our expansion initiatives.

-Realizing we have historically been known primarily as a home heating oil provider, we are in the process of repositioning our larger brands to reflect a broader range of products and services and position us as a leading provider of such services within the markets where we operate.

-The addition of these products and services gives us the ability to leverage our existing organizational structure and improve our sales penetration with current and potential customers, allowing us to retain our customers.
+We conduct customer surveys to gauge the awareness of our product and service offerings, the satisfaction with those services if utilized and the potential for future opportunities.
+Realizing we have been known primarily as a home heating oil provider, we are in the process of repositioning our larger brands to reflect a broader range of products and services and enable us to leverage our existing organizational structure and improve our sales penetration with current and potential customers.

 Geographic expansion We utilize census-based demographic data as well as local field expertise to target areas contiguous to our geographic footprint for organic expansion in a strategic manner.
-We then operate in such areas using existing logistical resources and personnel, adding staff if required as the business demands.
+We then operate in such areas using a combination of existing logistical resources and personnel and, if warranted by the business demands or opportunity, adding locations.

-We grow the business in a strategic fashion utilizing advertising and marketing initiatives to expand our presence while building an effective marketing database of prospects and customers.
+We grow the business utilizing advertising and marketing initiatives to expand our presence while building an effective marketing database of prospects and customers.